 The uPVC and ABS skins are much better, they may not be quite as tough as GRP skins, but they are very durable to scratches still and retain the beautiful wooden grain, not to mention they don’t fade or discolour and very easy to wipe down and clean!

-All the composite doors we supply and fit use either a compressed uPVC skin or an ABS skin, both very very good.
+All the composite doors we supply and fit use either a high impact compressed uPVC skin or an ABS skin, both very very good.